 After enabling the action, you need to provide the Telegram bot token and Recipients.
-You can learn more about how to create and configure a bot by following the steps on Configure a Telegram bot for Spidermon.
+You can learn more about how to create and configure a bot by following the steps on How do I configure a Telegram bot for Spidermon?.
 Later, fill the required information in your settings.py as follows: